Thug Mentality 1999

 Thug Mentality 1999 is the debut solo studio album by American rapper Krayzie Bone.
 It was released April 6, 1999, on Ruthless Records, Relativity Records and Mo Thugs Records.

 The double-disc album featured a large selection of guest appearances, including Bone Thugs-n-Harmony, Mariah Carey, the Marley Brothers, Big Pun, Fat Joe, Cuban Link, Gangsta Boo, E-40, 8Ball & MJG, Kurupt, Treach and Snoop Dogg.

-The album was supported by two singles: "Thug Mentality" and "Paper".
-The album's lead single, titled "Thug Mentality" was released on March 20, 1999.
-The song was produced by Michael Seifert, it peaked at number 47 on the Hot R&B/Hip-Hop Songs, and at number 36 on the R&B/Hip-Hop Airplay.

-Thug Mentality 1999 debuted at number four on the Billboard 200 with 140,000 album-equivalent units in its first week.
-The album was certified Platinum by the Recording Industry Association of America (RIAA) on May 10, 1999.
-The album has sold 1,000,000 copies in the United States.
-The albums marks the third solo album by a member of Bone Thugs-n-Harmony.

 Background

 The album featured a large selection of guest appearances, including singer Mariah Carey and rappers Snoop Dogg, Big Pun and more.

 In an interview with HipHopDX, Krayzie Bone spoke on the creation of the album: I’d have to say that was the easiest album to make because I had so much material and so much stuff backed up.
 We was fresh, still not that far from being on the streets.
 I still had a lot of material that I had that I wanted to get off my chest.
 It was a breeze.
 A lot of those tracks, I had the ideas [first] and then I went in and laid them straight out.
 Some of the stuff was from what we didn’t use from Art Of War.
 On Art Of War, I would basically start the songs off and everyone else would just come in and do what they do.
 What dudes didn’t use, I just kept stashed away and when it was time work on my album, I just brought them out.

 Krayzie Bone wrote and recorded over 150 songs for the album, of which thirty-eight made the album's final cut as a double album.